 2011-06-03 Bears!
 The Great Wall feels like a huge tourist trap in many places.

 This is when we discovered our regular hang out location.
 The owner reminded us of Barry Manilow, so we named the location Barry de jia (Barry's house).

 2011-06-03 Here is the cuisine, lamb on a stick and cold beer.
 A great way to end the day.
 I think we only ate four items from the menu, and just kept coming back to the lamb. photo credit - Ashley

 2011-06-03 I'm at dinner with two beautiful women!

 2011-06-03 There might have also been three other guys with us. photo credit - Ashley

 Another major site to see in Beijing is the Lama Temple.
-If you only see one holy temple, this is probably it.
+If you only see one holy temple, this is probably the best choice.
 We weren't supposed to take photos, but some people did.

 2011.06.4 Whenever you read about a famous temple it will claim to have the largest Buddha*.
-Asterisk means that I is one of the following: There is the largest sitting Buddha, tallest standing Buddha, largest indoor Buddha, largest granite Buddha, on and on and on.
-I'm sure this one is famous also. photo credit - Holden
+A disclaimer is required because there are many Buddah statues, such as the largest sitting Buddha, tallest standing Buddha, largest indoor Buddha, largest granite Buddha, on and on and on.
+I'm sure this one is famous as well. photo credit - Holden

 2011-06-04 Jumping photos. photo credit - Jon

 2011-06-04 After the Lama Temple we went to the world famous silk market.
-Haggling is supposed to be one of the things you do while in China, and I can't stand it.
-Jon and I wandered through the entire market in a little under an hour, and preceded to find a bar across the street to wait for everyone else. photo credit - Carl
+Haggling is important to shopping and considered exciting to most tourists.
+I can't stand it.
+Jon and I wandered through the entire market in a little under an hour and preceded to find a bar across the street to wait for everyone else. photo credit - Carl

 2011-06-04 Lots of expensive brands at the Silk Market, FOR CHEAP.
 I'm glad that there is this sign reassuring me of the quality of the products.